akhilvelluva/Lipedema/README.md

 Gene ontology enrichment analysis was performed with the R package GOfuncR (version 1.14.0) for up- and down-regulated DEGs.
 GO nodes with a family wise error rate (FWER) <0.05 were considered significantly enriched.
 To check for unspecific GO enrichment analysis results, the four control subjects were split in two groups and differential gene expression and GO enrichment analyses were performed for those two control groups.

 Please refer to the Pipeline: https://rpubs.com/Akhil_Velluva/GOfuncR
-## Leafcutter for the splicing
+## Quantification of RNA splicing
-## mutect for somatic variant calling.
+The tool Leafcutter quantifies RNA splicing variation using short-read RNA-seq data.
+The core idea is to leverage spliced reads (reads that span an intron) to quantify (differential) intron usage across samples.

+Please refer the script : Leafcutter.sh

+## Somatic variants discovery
+We have used Mutect2 to call somatic short mutations via local assembly of haplotypes.
+Short mutations include single nucleotide (SNA) and insertion and deletion (indel) alterations.

+Please refer the script : Mutect2.sh

-the 837 genes we identified to be DE in lipedema
+## Differentially expressed genes in lipedema study
+lease refer the file : DEG.xls